stevecalla/file-mover-edx/README_TODOs.md

 DONE readme draft
 DONE open destination folder

-readme images & video
-development vs production path in question add try catch & success / fail messages
+ask if would like to git add -A / git commit in the destination directory? add try catch & success / fail messages

-open source folder
-validation?
-test on windows machine - particularly paths?
+development vs production path in question open source folder readme finish with images & video validation? test on windows machine - particularly paths?

 OTHER
-open folder
-ask for directory to delete
-ask if would like to git add -A / git commit in the destination directory?